by Gordon Haggert

 On a trip in the Algoma District our group was trying to identify exactly where we were on a long shoreline using triangulation and comparing our grid references.
 When looking at two maps we realized the grids on our Canadian 1:50 000 topographic sheets were not in the same positions.
 The maps appeared the same but the grid lines had shifted by over 200 metres.
 Was there a misprint on the maps?

 Canoe trippers should be aware of what has happened.
 We were using two editions of the same map.
-Edition 3 of our map was based on "North American Datum 1927" or "NAD 27" (shown in the bottom margin of topo maps) but Edition 4 of the same map was based on "North American Datum 1983" or "NAD 83".
+Edition 3 of our map was based on "North American Datum 1927" or "NAD 27" (shown as the Datum Note in the bottom margin of topo maps.
+Refer to Figure 1.) but Edition 4 of the same map was based on "North American Datum 1983" or "NAD 83".